beccadax/PatternKit/README.md

 ## Status

 **This library is not production-ready.** It is a proof of concept and its interface is likely to change radically in the future.
+Nor is there any guarantee it will ever *be* production-ready—that depends on whether people think it might be useful.

 ### Not yet supported